University Research Chair and Professor, ECE Dept, University of Waterloo

 cath at uwaterloo.ca

-Dr. Rosenberg is a Professor in Electrical and Computer Engineering at the University of Waterloo .
-She holds a University Research Chair.
-She has been the Cisco Research Chair in 5G Systems from April 2018 to December 2024.
+Dr. Rosenberg is an Emeritus Professor in Electrical and Computer Engineering at the University of Waterloo (UW).
+She has been the Cisco Research Chair in 5G Systems from April 2018 to December 2024 at UW.
 From June 2010 to June 2024, she held the Canada Research Chair in the Future Internet.
-Since 2025, she holds an Inria International Research Chair and works closely within the AGORA team.
-She also became an Adjunct Professor at Ecole Polytechnique de Montreal in 2025.
+She held a University Research Chair from Sept.
+2004 till 2018 and from 2025 till her retirement.

 She was elected an IEEE Fellow for contributions to resource management in wireless and satellite networks on 2011 and a Fellow of the Canadian Academy of Engineering in 2013.